 Crews, on hearing continuous short blasts on air horns and/or seeing Marshals waving red flags will immediately STOP.
 They will wait to be instructed on how and where to proceed by a Marshal.
 Crews must maintain a sharp lookout for other crews in the vicinity who may not have heard or seen the warnings and are continuing with marshalling or racing.
 If necessary they must move to avoid any collision with such a crew.

-Crews may cross the river only at the designated zones and under the direction of a marshal.
 When crossing, crews should prepare to cross in the quickest route possible i.e. perpendicular across the river (not a diagonal) and with all crew members rowing sharp half pressure.

 Equipment